black-scythe0/Exp-aarch64-asm/code/page2/page2.md

 ```

+no errors
-no erros it generated a object file , let's link it
+it generated a object file
+Now we shall link it.

 ```sh